lexDAO/LexCorpus/contracts/org/legal/ops/Services.md

 9. The Compensation will be payable upon completion of the Services.

-10. The Service Provider is responsible for paying any Superannuation Guarantee contributions that may be required in relation to the work performed by the Service Provider or by employees of the Service Provider under this Agreement.

-11. The above Compensation includes all applicable sales tax, and duties as required by law.
+10. The above Compensation includes all applicable sales tax, and duties as required by law.

-**Provision of Extras**

-12. The Customer will not provide any resources, assistance or extras for use by the Service Provider in providing the Services.

 **Reimbursement of Expenses**

-13. The Service Provider will not be reimbursed for expenses incurred by the Service Provider in connection with providing the Services of this Agreement.
+11. The Service Provider will not be reimbursed for expenses incurred by the Service Provider in connection with providing the Services of this Agreement.

 **Confidentiality**

-14. Confidential information (the “Confidential Information”) refers to any data or information relating to the business of the Customer which would reasonably be considered to be proprietary to the Customer including, but not limited to, accounting records, business processes, and client records and that is not generally known in the industry of the Customer and where the release of that Confidential Information could reasonably be expected to cause harm to the Customer.
+12. Confidential information (the “Confidential Information”) refers to any data or information relating to the business of the Customer which would reasonably be considered to be proprietary to the Customer including, but not limited to, accounting records, business processes, and client records and that is not generally known in the industry of the Customer and where the release of that Confidential Information could reasonably be expected to cause harm to the Customer.

-15. The Service Provider agrees that they will not disclose, divulge, reveal, report or use, for any purpose, any Confidential Information which the Service Provider has obtained, except as authorized by the Customer.
+13. The Service Provider agrees that they will not disclose, divulge, reveal, report or use, for any purpose, any Confidential Information which the Service Provider has obtained, except as authorized by the Customer.
 This obligation will survive indefinitely upon termination of this Agreement.

-16. All written and oral information and material disclosed or provided by the Customer to the Service Provider under this Agreement is Confidential Information regardless of whether it was provided before or after the date of this Agreement or how it was provided to the Service Provider.
+14. All written and oral information and material disclosed or provided by the Customer to the Service Provider under this Agreement is Confidential Information regardless of whether it was provided before or after the date of this Agreement or how it was provided to the Service Provider.

 **Return of Property**

-17. Upon the expiry or termination of this Agreement, the Service Provider will return to the Customer any property, documentation, records, or Confidential Information which is the property of the Customer.
+15. Upon the expiry or termination of this Agreement, the Service Provider will return to the Customer any property, documentation, records, or Confidential Information which is the property of the Customer.

 **Capacity/Independent Contractor**

-18. In providing the Services under this Agreement it is expressly agreed that the Service Provider is acting as an independent contractor and not as an employee.
+16. In providing the Services under this Agreement it is expressly agreed that the Service Provider is acting as an independent contractor and not as an employee.
 The Service Provider and the Customer acknowledge that this Agreement does not create a partnership or joint venture between them, and is exclusively a contract for service.

 **Notice**

-19. All notices, requests, demands or other communications required or permitted by the terms of this Agreement will be given in writing and delivered to the Parties of this Agreement as follows:
+17. All notices, requests, demands or other communications required or permitted by the terms of this Agreement will be given in writing and delivered to the Parties of this Agreement as follows:

 a.
-COMPANY RECEIVER'S NAME COMPANY RECEIVER'S ADDRESS Email: receiver@email.com
+CUSTOMER Email: [receiver@email.com]

 b.
-COMPANY SENDER'S NAME COMPANY SENDER'S ADDRESS Email: sender@email.com
+SERVICE PROVIDER EMAIL: [sender@email.com]

 or to such other address as any Party may from time to time notify the other.

-Australian Business Number (ABN)

-20. The Australian Business Numbers (ABN's) for the Parties to this Agreement are as follows:

-a.
-RECEIVER: ABN Number (Receiver)

-b.
-SENDER: ABN Number (Sender)

-Australian Company Number (ACN)

-21. The Australian Company Numbers (ACN's) for the Parties to this Agreement are as follows:

-a.
-RECEIVER: ACN number (receiver)

-b.
-SENDER: ACN Number (Sender)

 **Dispute Resolution**

-22. In the event a dispute arises out of or in connection with this Agreement, the Parties will attempt to resolve the dispute through friendly consultation.
+18. In the event a dispute arises out of or in connection with this Agreement, the Parties will attempt to resolve the dispute through friendly consultation.

-23. If the dispute is not resolved within a reasonable period then any or all outstanding issues may be submitted to mediation in accordance with any statutory rules of mediation.
+19. If the dispute is not resolved within a reasonable period then any or all outstanding issues may be submitted to mediation in accordance with any statutory rules of mediation.
 If mediation is unavailable or is not successful in resolving the entire dispute, any outstanding issues will be submitted to final and binding arbitration in accordance with the laws of the State of New South Wales.
 The arbitrator's award will be final, and judgment may be entered upon it by any court having jurisdiction within the State of New South Wales.

 **Modification of Agreement**

-24. Any amendment or modification of this Agreement or additional obligation assumed by either Party in connection with this Agreement will only be binding if evidenced in writing signed by each Party or an authorized representative of each Party.
+20. Any amendment or modification of this Agreement or additional obligation assumed by either Party in connection with this Agreement will only be binding if evidenced in writing signed by each Party or an authorized representative of each Party.

 **Time of the Essence**

-25. Time is of the essence in this Agreement.
+21. Time is of the essence in this Agreement.
 No extension or variation of this Agreement will operate as a waiver of this provision.

 **Assignment**

-26. The Service Provider will not voluntarily or by operation of law assign or otherwise transfer its obligations under this Agreement without the prior written consent of the Customer.
+22. The Service Provider will not voluntarily or by operation of law assign or otherwise transfer its obligations under this Agreement without the prior written consent of the Customer.

 **Entire Agreement**

-27. It is agreed that there is no representation, warranty, collateral agreement or condition affecting this Agreement except as expressly provided in this Agreement.
+23. It is agreed that there is no representation, warranty, collateral agreement or condition affecting this Agreement except as expressly provided in this Agreement.

 **Enurement**

-28. This Agreement will enure to the benefit of and be binding on the Parties and their respective heirs, executors, administrators, successors and permitted assigns.
+24. This Agreement will enure to the benefit of and be binding on the Parties and their respective heirs, executors, administrators, successors and permitted assigns.

 **Titles/Headings**

-29. Headings are inserted for the convenience of the Parties only and are not to be considered when interpreting this Agreement.
+25. Headings are inserted for the convenience of the Parties only and are not to be considered when interpreting this Agreement.

 **Governing Law**

-30. It is the intention of the Parties to this Agreement that this Agreement and the performance under this Agreement, and all suits and special proceedings under this Agreement, be construed in accordance with and governed, to the exclusion of the law of any other forum, by the laws of the State of New South Wales, without regard to the jurisdiction in which any action or special proceeding may be instituted.
+26. It is the intention of the Parties to this Agreement that this Agreement and the performance under this Agreement, and all suits and special proceedings under this Agreement, be construed in accordance with and governed, to the exclusion of the law of any other forum, by the laws of the State of New South Wales, without regard to the jurisdiction in which any action or special proceeding may be instituted.

 **Severability**

-31. In the event that any of the provisions of this Agreement are held to be invalid or unenforceable in whole or in part, all other provisions will nevertheless continue to be valid and enforceable with the invalid or unenforceable parts severed from the remainder of this Agreement.
+27. In the event that any of the provisions of this Agreement are held to be invalid or unenforceable in whole or in part, all other provisions will nevertheless continue to be valid and enforceable with the invalid or unenforceable parts severed from the remainder of this Agreement.

 **Waiver**

-32. The waiver by either Party of a breach, default, delay or omission of any of the provisions of this Agreement by the other Party will not be construed as a waiver of any subsequent breach of the same or other provisions.
+28. The waiver by either Party of a breach, default, delay or omission of any of the provisions of this Agreement by the other Party will not be construed as a waiver of any subsequent breach of the same or other provisions.

 **IN WITNESS WHEREOF** the Parties have duly affixed their signatures under hand and seal on this {{DATE}}.